Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Hodgkin lymphomas most commonly affect the lymph nodes in your neck or your mediastinum (chest cavity).
-They may also develop in groups of lymph nodes under your arms, in your groin, your belly (abdomen) or pelvis.
+Hodgkin lymphomas form when genes inside B lymphocytes (B cells) mutate, or change, at some point in your life.
+Hodgkin lymphomas typically start in the lymph nodes in your neck or chest cavity.
+They may also develop in groups of lymph nodes under your arms or in your groin, belly (abdomen) or pelvis.

 Advertisement